Mezzo-soprano saxophone

 Conn also developed the Conn-O-Sax in F but built straight, with a slightly curved neck, spherical liebesfuss-style bell, and extra keys for low A and up to high G, intended to imitate the form, range and timbre of the cor anglais.
-It was produced only in small numbers 1929–1930 and is highly sought after by collectors.
+It was produced only in small numbers in 1929–1930 and is highly sought after by collectors.

 The mezzo-soprano is the only saxophone pitched in F that has ever been built, apart from prototypes of an F baritone.
 Although Maurice Ravel's 1928 orchestral work Boléro calls for a sopranino saxophone in F, it is unlikely the instrument ever existed; the part is usually performed on an E♭ sopranino or B♭ soprano.

 Notable players of the mezzo-soprano saxophone include Anthony Braxton, James Carter, Blaise Garza, Vinny Golia, Jon Irabagon, and Jay Easton.

 More recently, a mezzo-soprano in the key of G has been produced by Danish woodwind technician Peter Jessen, most notably played by Benjamin Koppel and Joe Lovano.
-Their collaboration can be heard on "The Mezzo Sax Encounter" (vinyl and CD, 2016) where Koppel and Lovano are accompanied by pianist Kenny Werner, bassist Scott Colley and drummer Johnathan Blake.
-This instrument is more in the timbral quality of the B♭ soprano saxophone.
+Their collaboration can be heard on The Mezzo Sax Encounter (LP/CD, 2016) where Koppel and Lovano are accompanied by pianist Kenny Werner, bassist Scott Colley, and drummer Johnathan Blake.
+This instrument has a timbral quality similar to the B♭ soprano saxophone.

 In classical music

-It was asked for by Richard Strauss in his Sinfonia Domestica written in 1903–1904, which includes parts for four saxophones in the music, including an alto saxophone in F.
+It was asked for by Richard Strauss in his Symphonia domestica, written in 1903–1904, which includes parts for four saxophones in the music, including an alto saxophone in F.

 In other music

+The 1968 song "Transcendental Meditation" by the Beach Boys features a mezzo-soprano saxophone played by Tom Scott.

-The art pop single "Quench" (2025) by Yulan & Blaise features an F mezzo-soprano sax solo.
+The art pop single "Quench" (2025) by Yulan & Blaise features an F mezzo-soprano saxophone solo.